Riegelmann Boardwalk: Capital renovation project

-In November 2021, NYC Parks announced it would renovate the entirety of the Riegelmann Boardwalk for $114.5 million.
+Starting in 2021, NYC Parks hired a team of carpenters to repair parts of the boardwalk between March and November of each year.
+NYC Parks announced in November 2021 that it would renovate the entirety of the Riegelmann Boardwalk for $114.5 million.
 The renovation would be conducted in several phases, although only one phase was funded.
 The boardwalk would remain open during the project.
 The plans include replacing the hardwood planks with recycled plastic, renovating furniture, and constructing concrete piers to replace deteriorated wooden supports.
 The plan had to be approved by mayor-elect Eric Adams, who, as borough president, had opposed the previous proposal to replace the wooden deck with plastic and concrete.
 In mid-2022, city councilman Ari Kagan expressed concerns that the city government did not include any additional funding for the boardwalk's renovation in its 2022 budget.
 The $114.5 million grant was only sufficient to fund repairs to a 3 mi section of the boardwalk.

 An investigation by news organization The City found that, from 2012 to 2022, the city government had spent several hundred thousand dollars to settle lawsuits by visitors who had been injured on the boardwalk.
-WCBS-TV also found that 31 people had filed notices of claim between 2017 and 2022 because of injuries they sustained while on the boardwalk.
+WCBS-TV also found that, between 2017 and 2022, thirty-one people claimed to have sustained injuries while on the boardwalk.
 Although NYC Parks had replaced over a thousand planks in mid-2022, WCBS-TV reported in October 2022 that the renovation project had not started.
 At the time, USACE was considering raising the boardwalk to 18 ft.
 If this plan were implemented, the boardwalk-raising project would not be completed until 2030.
-Alec Brook-Krasny, who was reelected to the New York State Assembly in 2022, proposed funding repairs to the boardwalk as part of a proposal for a casino on Coney Island.
+Alec Brook-Krasny, who was reelected to the New York State Assembly in 2022, proposed funding repairs to the boardwalk if a planned casino on Coney Island were approved.

+By early 2023, NYC Parks was planning to rebuild the section from West 24th to West 27th Street for $11.5 million.
+Although that section was originally supposed to have been rebuilt by February 2022, work had not even started.
+Designs for the renovation were supposed to have been completed by April 2023 but were delayed because the city needed to add wheelchair ramps.
+In February 2025, the city government announced plans to upgrade the western end of the Riegelmann Boardwalk as part of the Coney Island West project, for which a developer was to be selected later that year.